Humanitarian and natural disasters linked to increase in child marriage, warns Girls Not Brides

 The first global target to end child marriage was recently adopted by the United Nations as part of the Global Goals for Sustainable Development.
 Girls Not Brides is calling on governments to turn their UN commitments into actions in order to end child marriage by 2030.

-On October 1st 2015, the civil society partnership will launch #MyLifeAt15, a global campaign to press governments to urgently implement and enforce their commitments to ending child marriage.
-The campaign will highlight the personal aspirations as teenagers of world leaders, activists and girls around the globe, and call on governments to put in place policies, programmes and plans to end child marriage once and for all.
+On October 1st 2015, we launched #MyLifeAt15, a global campaign to press governments to implement and enforce their commitments to ending child marriage.
+The campaign highlighted the personal aspirations as teenagers of world leaders, activists and girls around the globe, and called on governments to put in place policies, programmes and plans to end child marriage once and for all.

 A humanitarian imperative